La-source/pos-printer-server/README.md

 ## TODO list

-- table format
-- status on poweroff printer
+- user new fonctions from pos-printer on ready